-CORTNEY MORENO ALAN CLEMENTS Human Resources Manager Fiscal Manager and organizational structures.
-The division also helps facilitate growth in Missouri's agriculturebased industries by working with key players such as universities, associations, private sector partners and federal and state agencies to aid in the growth of each sector.
+Areas of specialization include capitalization, business planning, marketing, industry development, product and brand development and organizational structures.
+The division also helps facilitate growth in Missouri's agriculture-based industries by working with key players, such as universities, associations, private sector partners and federal and state agencies to aid in the growth of each sector.